Hard waste collection

 When is the Council hard waste collection?

-The second collection in 2018 takes place over 6 weeks between Monday 15 October and Friday 23 November.
+The second collection takes place over 6 weeks from 15 October to 23 November 2018.

 When to put your hard waste out